carnegie/clab_hawaii/Data Processing/Solar Capacity Factor Generation/README.md

 5 - Generate proper format PyPSA csv solar cfs.py

 * This script will input the PyPSA format into a dataframe and add the capacity factors to the correct column and row of that dataframe, then export the dataframe to a new .csv based on the input data file name.
 It requires that you already have a csv formatted to be used in PyPSA.
 It is in this folder, named "full with leap solar cfs format.csv"

+ 6 - Create weighted solar cf input file.py

+* This script will weight the different input files and add their weighted values to produce one weighted average csv file.
+It retrieves the weights from the file included in this folder, "Solar Weights.csv"